phoob/elasticraft/README.md

 Copy `src/config.php` to `craft/config/elasticraft.php` and configure hosts and pagetransformers for the elements you wish to index to Elasticsearch.

+Pagetransformers should inherit `League\Fractal\TransformerAbstract` – see examples in `./transformers/`.

 If you want, put the server details in your `.env`.:

 ```